telerik/xaml-docs/knowledge-base/kb-chartview-howto-get-clicked-data-point.md

 To get the clicked data point, you can use the MouseLeftButtonDown event of RadCartesianChart.
 In the event handler, get the mouse position and check if the LayoutSlot property of any [DataPoint]({%slug radchartview-getting-started-data-point%}) object contains the position.

-The following example shows approach with BarSeries, but you can apply this with any series that has its default visual element shown.
+The following example shows this approach with BarSeries, but you can apply this with any series that has its default visual element shown.

 #### __[C#]__
 {{region kb-chartview-howto-get-clicked-data-point-0}}